amirhnajafiz-university/S8ER01/linux/README.md

 - Big amount of systems are running on linux
 - Useful tools

+## Kernel

+The core of linux.
+The underlying layer of linux.

 ## Shell

 User interface of linux.
 Get commands from user and display the results.